reritom/coeur/README.md

-# simple-services
+# Coeur
-Simple service framework for python applications.
+A simple service framework for python applications.

 ## Introduction
 When creating python based applications, there is typically some core business logic.
 There are countless ways to organise this logic, including by using functions, or by building the business logic into other frameworks.
 For example, in a Flask application one may put the business logic directly into a `View`, or in Django Rest Framework, one might put the business logic into the `Serializer`.